 Third, look at the members of the church.
 Do its members exhibit love toward one another and toward those in their community?
 What involvement is mentioned about helping the poor of their area or in serving in missionary activities worldwide?
 The engagement of people within the church is an important thing to consider when seeking to find a local church home.

 Fourth, look at the priorities of the church.
 Does the church emphasize music, children's programs, or other areas that connect with you?
 While each church has certain areas of strengths and weaknesses, finding a place where you can serve is an important factor in deciding where to make your church home.

 Fifth, look at the weekly worship service.
 Do the music, teaching, style, and format connect with you and your family?
-While some of these matters are cultural or a matter of preference, the Sunday worship service can serve as a strong indicator of whether this is a place where you can both grow and serve, both personally and as a family, in a new church home.
+While some of these matters are cultural or a matter of preference, the Sunday worship service can serve as a strong indicator of whether this local church is a place where you can both grow and serve, both personally and as a family.

 Sixth, look at the church's budget.
 Why?
 A church will reveal its priorities through where it invests its resources.
 If a large percentage of giving is directed toward international missions, for example, this is a strong indication that the church will focus much attention in this area.